esimov/pigo-openfaas-faceblur/README.md

-# OpenFaaS faceblur function
+# OpenFaaS Faceblur Function

-This is an OpenFaaS faceblur function using the Pigo face detection library.
+This is an OpenFaaS function to blur the detected faces using the Pigo face detection library.

 ### Usage
 To run the function locally you have to make sure OpenFaaS is up and running.
 Read the official documentation for more help. https://docs.openfaas.com/